Permit to Work System Audits - Some Findings

 An effective system for Permitting auditing includes:

-• regular high frequency reviews of permits (typically performed by experienced internal personnel)
+• regular high-frequency reviews of permits (typically performed by experienced internal personnel)

-• and lower frequency external reviews (eg every 3 years) of the system to determine if it is fit for purpose and aligned with good practice.
+• and lower frequency external reviews (e.g. every 3 years) of the system to determine if it is fit for purpose and aligned with good practice.

 Internal Auditing should focus on the quality of the permit to ensure the steps within the process have been followed, documentation is in order and risk assessments have been completed to a sufficient quality.
 External audits should be structured around the workflow and supporting systems.
-The IChemE Safety Centre have presented the following Permit model which is a useful framework for external auditing.
+The IChemE Safety Centre has presented the following Permit model which is a useful framework for external auditing.

 ISC PtW